hut6/dev-resources/hut6-whmcs-management.md

     - Enter the **ABN** in the **Registrant ID** field.
     - For businesses, enter the **ABN** in the **Eligibility ID** field and select **ABN** from the **Eligibility Type** field.
 Or enter the ACN and select Company for companies (the ACN is the ABN without the two-digit pre-fix), or Incorporated Assoc Number for Associations, etc...
     - Save changes.
     - Click on **Register** or **Transfer** depending on the case.
     - Enter the correct name servers (meson defaults already in there).
 If it's a transfer, also add the EPP code.
 Click Yes to confirm.
 - For **Google Apps**:
+    - Add the domain name in the **GoogleApps Domain** field, without www.
+    - Add the client's purchase order number in the **GoogleApps PurchaseOrderID** field.
-    - Click on **Create** to set it up automatically
+    - Click on **Create** to set it up automatically.
 - For **SSL certificates**:
     - We're not sure yet.
 - For **anything else**, manual setup will be required.